 Tiramisu is a well-known Italian dessert.
 It’s a coffee-flavored treat made with ladyfingers biscuits.
 The name means “picks me up” or “cheer me up” in Italian, referring to how it makes for a happy end of the meal.

 The recipe is a healthier variant using homemade ladyfingers from an eggless vanilla cake.
-If you want the dish to be dairy-free, you can use plain dairy-free yogurt, soft tofu, or coconut cream from the can.
+If you want to create a dairy-free or tofu-based dessert, you can use plain dairy-free yogurt, soft tofu, or coconut cream from the can.
 Remember to put maple syrup into the cream if you are going this route.

 Another customization is removing coffee liqueur and pouring in more coffee for an alcohol-free experience.
 However you make it, the final result is going to be a delicious serving of dark, rich Tiramisu.